-Throughout the Covid-19 crisis there has been a disproportionate impact on BAME communities that has also intersected with other factors such as age, poverty and migration status.
+Throughout the Covid-19 crisis there has been a disproportionate impact on BAME communities that has also interacted with the been addressed on the second second factors such as age, poverty and migration status.
 Since the outbreak the Council has been undertaking a Community Impact Assessment that will review the impacts that Covid-19 has had across the City's communities.
 The results of this work will support the Council's future planning and actions required to support those communities that have been impacted by Covid-19.
 We also saw different organisations coming together and supporting each other to deliver food packages.